mkrueger/PPLEngine/README.md

 * Implement naming scheme - many names can be guessed.
 Like for loop variables i, j, k… or file handles, file names etc..
   There are many possibilities to implement variable name guessing strategies from the variable usage.
 * Execution engine just started.
-* Finish parsing layer.
-Basically all control constructs are missing and semantic error checking is missing.

 ## Building & Running